Download the Latest Statutes which govern the FISM organisation and its member societies.

 6.3 Member Societies shall inform the International President, at least four months before the date of a General Assembly, of the actual number of active members of their Society.

-6.4 At the latest two months before the date of a General Assembly, the International President will send to each delegate, an agenda bearing all questions submitted to the FISM, new applications for membership, names of the candidates for replacement of the members of the Presidium and a copy of the financial state of the FISM.
+6.4 At the latest two months before the date of a General Assembly, the International President will send to each delegate, an agenda bearing all questions submitted to the FISM, new applications for membership, names of the candidates for replacement of the members of the Board of Directors and a copy of the financial state of the FISM.

 6.5 The FISM will not defray the cost of representation of any Member Society.